rupeshtr78/fabric/Fabric-Steps-ReadMe.txt

 # ------------------------------------------------------------------------------------------------------
 # Enroll and Setup peer org Admin User
 # The admin identity is responsible for activities such as # installing and instantiating chaincode.
-# The commands below assumes that this is being executed on Peer1's host machine.
+# The commands below assumes that this is being executed on Peer's host machine.
 # Fabric does this by Creating folder user/Admin@po1.fabric.com
 # ------------------------------------------------------------------------------------------------------